ElizabethDietrich/elizabethdietrich.github.io/_posts/2025-06-24-goldwater.md

 ## Application Components

-When I applied in 2019-2020, the application contained the following components.
+When I applied in 2019-2020, the application contained the following major components.
 I have included all of my answers below.
 <hr>
 #### Career Goals/Professional Aspirations